 Projects

 This section is where theory meets practice.
-Each project here represents a different slice of what I bring to data work: collecting messy data from the web, building and comparing machine learning models, applying cutting-edge NLP techniques, creating interactive tools to make my partner happy, and making complex methods accessible to others.
+Each project here represents a different slice of what I bring to data work: collecting messy data from the web, building and comparing machine learning models, applying cutting-edge NLP techniques, and making complex methods accessible to others.
+These are educational reports and dashboards to showcase approach and results—not production applications—and underlying data are not shared; the focus is on methodology, visualizations, and insights.

-You’ll see a mix of techniques here: classic machine learning, modern transformer models, web scraping, interactive dashboards, and RAG applications.
-But the thread that runs through all of them is the same: how can I turn raw data into understandable insights, into something people can actually understand and use.
+You’ll see a mix of techniques: classic machine learning, modern transformer models, web scraping, and interactive visualizations.
+The thread that runs through all of them is the same: turning raw data into understandable insights that people can actually use.

 What we can learn about runners from Strava